 The intentions of these companies are good, but the truth is that we need someone local who knows the area and is connected to employers who are actually hiring.
 And I do not mean just hiring for any job a high school student could get.
-I did not spend four years at the University of Colorado at Boulder studying Psychology and Linguistics so that I could flip burgers at the local diner.
+I did not spend four years at the University of Colorado at Boulder studying psychology and linguistics so that I could flip burgers at the local diner.

 The frustration comes when you find a potential job.
 My resume is a dead giveaway that I am a military spouse.
 The employers wonder how I ended up in this small town of Elizabeth City, North Carolina, 3,000 miles away from my last job in San Francisco, California.
 The only reason any of us are put here, of course, is the military.

 Yet, there is another dilemma in this all its own.
 Since I have lived in three states in the past year alone, how do I go to school?
-I decided to go online at the University of California at Berkeley Extension!
-It’s the only way I don’t have to constantly transfer classes, along with transferring my home!
+I decided to go online at the University of California at Berkeley Extension.
+It’s the only way I don’t have to constantly transfer classes, along with transferring my home.

 If I can help my husband in his effort to help America, I think I am doing my job.
 If this is what I’m meant to do to right now, then I will excel at my job by supporting him until he meets his goals.
-After all, I can only benefit from this experience and strive to make the check mark in the box of being the “easily adaptable” job candidate!
-The answer to their question on my employment history: Being a military spouse IS my most recent job experience!
+After all, I can only benefit from this experience and strive to make the check mark in the box of being the “easily adaptable” job candidate.
+The answer to their question on my employment history: Being a military spouse is my most recent job experience!

 Kate Garrison is a Coast Guard Wife living in Elizabeth City, North Carolina.
-Kate's dream job is to be in marketing for Scholastic Children's Book Publishing and Distribution.
-Or to be a dolphin trainer.
+Kate's dream job is to be in marketing for Scholastic Children's Book Publishing and Distribution, or to be a dolphin trainer.